An Iterative Utility Judgment Framework Inspired by Philosophical Relevance via LLMs: Introduction

 \section{Introduction}

-Utility and topical relevance measure Information Retrieval (IR) performance from the views of users and systems, respectively \cite{bruce1994cognitive}.
-Utility refers to the usefulness of retrieval items to an information seeker, gauged by their ``value'', ``appropriateness in resolution of a problem'' or ``reduction of uncertainty'', etc. \cite{saracevic1996relevance, schamber1988relevance, saracevic1975relevance}.
-In contrast, topical relevance measures the matching between the subjects of queries and documents, which indicates aboutness \cite{saracevic1988study}.
-Topical relevance does not necessarily mean utility, while utility indicates a high standard of relevance.

-Since topical relevance is relatively easy to observe and measure \cite{schamber1990re}, the studies of IR models have been primarily focused on improving the system view of relevance for a long time \cite{bruce1994cognitive}.
-In recent years, most IR models have been experimented on the MSMARCO dataset \cite{nguyen2016msmarco} and optimized towards the binary labels, which is inadequate to capture utility.
-More recently, leveraging Large Language Models (LLMs) \cite{chatgpt, llama3, jiang2023mistral, gpt4} for topical relevance judgments \cite{khramtsova2024leveraging, faggioli2023perspectives, thomas2023large, sun2023chatgpt} has drawn more attention than judging utility \cite{Zhang2024AreLL}.
+Relevance and utility are two frequently used measures to evaluate Information Retrieval (IR) performance \cite{saracevic1996relevance, saracevic1975relevance, saracevic1988study}.
+Relevance usually refers to \textit{topical relevance} that measures the degree of fit between the subjects of a query and retrieved items, and the criteria of ``aboutness'' is used \cite{saracevic1988study, schamber1988relevance}.
+In contrast, \textit{utility} refers to the ``usefulness'' of retrieval items to an information seeker, of which the criterion is their ``value'' to the user \cite{saracevic1996relevance, saracevic1988study}.
+As the example from the \trec dataset shown in Figure \ref{fig:utility_relevance}, topical relevance does not necessarily mean utility, while utility indicates a higher standard of relevance.
+Since topical relevance is relatively easy to observe and measure \cite{schamber1990re}, the studies of IR models have been primarily focused on improving relevance for a long time \cite{bruce1994cognitive}.

-In the modern LLM era, Retrieval-Augmented Generation (RAG) has become a hot research topic that facilitates LLMs with external knowledge \cite{xie2023adaptive, shi2023replug, izacard2023atlas, su2024dragin, glass2022re2g}.
-It requests retrieval results useful for answering the question.
+In the modern LLM era, retrieval-augmented generation (RAG) has become a hot research topic that equips LLMs with external knowledge \cite{xie2023adaptive, shi2023replug, izacard2023atlas, su2024dragin, glass2022re2g}.
 Given the constrained bandwidth of LLM inputs, it is essential to prioritize high-value results to guide LLMs.
 Consequently, utility needs to be emphasized more than topical relevance in RAG.
-In this paper, we aim to promote the utility judgment performance of LLMs so that relevance ranking can be boosted and RAG can be enhanced by high-utility references.
+More recently, \citet{Zhang2024AreLL} highlighted the use of LLMs for utility judgments.
+In this paper, we aim to further promote the utility judgment performance of LLMs so that RAG can be enhanced by high-utility references.